GNOME/gtk/docs/reference/gtk/getting_started.md

 into the activate() function of the application.
 This is where we construct our GTK window, so that a window is shown when the application is launched.
-The call to [ctor@Gtk.ApplicationWindow.new] will create a new [class@Gtk.ApplicationWindow] and store it inside the `window` pointer.
+The call to [ctor@Gtk.ApplicationWindow.new] will create a new [class@Gtk.ApplicationWindow] and store a pointer to it in the `window` variable.
 The window will have a frame, a title bar, and window controls depending on the platform.

 A window title is set using [`method@Gtk.Window.set_title`].
 This function